Contents

 d.
 Submit to the secretary of this church at least nine months before each regular Churchwide Assembly a certified list of the voting members elected by the Synod Assembly.

-The secretary sits as a member of the Synod Council, therefore the duties outlined under Synod Council (see infra).
+The secretary sits as a member of the Synod Council, therefore the duties outlined under Synod Council (see infra) also pertain.
 The secretary also sits as a member of the Synod Executive Committee.
 In addition, there are items scattered throughout the constitution, bylaws, and continuing resolutions related to the work of the synod secretary.
 It is important that the secretary have internet access and email.
 Since our constitution states, "The Synod Council shall nominate at least one person for secretary; additional nominations may be made from the floor" (S9.06), the Nominating Committee does not offer a nomination for this position.
 Floor nominations for this position may be offered.

 Synod Officer

-Position
+Position Term Limit

-4 yrs
+Secretary 4 yrs N/A

 Synod Council